flashlight/wav2letter/recipes/mling_pl/README.md

 A lexicon file is required for inference, but because we use greedy decoding, the lexicon isn't actually used.
 You can create a dummy lexicon using this command: `echo 'a a |' > lexicon.txt`

-A Colab notebook with an example of using the model can be found [here](https://colab.research.google.com/drive/1xObuBVyZcPj8JXQm-gWa3e5WG0wgDreZ).
+A Colab notebook with an example of using the model can be found in this repo.

 ## Citation
 ```